spirosrap/Deep-Reinforcement-Learning/General/DeepRL.md

     - Have an agent that interacts with an environment.
     - The goal of the agent is to maximize cumulative reward (called return).

+RL is a type of Machine Learning

+Machine Learning:
+* **Supervised Learning**: Categorize from labeled data
+* **Unsupervised Learning**: Tries to find hidden structure from unlabeled data
+* **Reinforcement Learning**

+**RL and Unsupervised Learning difference**: RL is trying to maximize a reward signal instead of trying to find hidden structure.

 ### The Goal in RL